toolmantim/carlahackett.com/projects/08-ruby-conf/about.markdown

 # Ruby Conf

-The [Ruby Conf](http://www.rubyconf.org.au/) crew asked us to design a Tshirt for the 200 delegates attending the inaugural conference in Melbourne.
+[Ruby Conf](http://www.rubyconf.org.au/) asked us to design a type-based tee to be given to each conference delegate.
+The idea was to make it something conference attendees would recognise and nod their head at, but at the same time being a cool tee outside of the context of the conference.

-The word 'Yield' is a Ruby term only the nerd wearing it would know, unless he is walking past a fellow nerd on the street, in which case there might be a knowing look exchanged.
-The 'Yield' was lettered in the Americana Baseball script style.
+The word ‘yield’ was chosen as it’s unique to the Ruby programming language.